 When Is a Ductless Mini-Split System Ideal?

-Split systems are often installed in older homes or buildings that are heated with a boiler or electric baseboards, as well as warmer climates where ductwork is uncommon.
+Ductless split systems are often installed in older homes or buildings that are heated with a boiler or electric baseboards, as well as warmer climates where ductwork is uncommon.
 This type of HVAC system is also a popular option for:

 - New additions to homes